interval1066/interp/README.md

 ---
 1. The code now counts the number of members in the table static global member automatically, no need for this constant anymore.<br>
-2. This has since been moved to the "parser.h" include file.
+2. This has been eliminated in subsequent versions.